daniel769/game-of-life-extended/README.md

 `$ your-program 2 3 3 6 "1 0 0 1 1 1"`

 ### Output
-Each generation should produce a flat output of the current state to stdout.
-The values should be separated by whitespace and followed by a newline character at the end.
+Each generation produces a flat output of the current state to stdout.
+The values are separated by whitespace and followed by a newline character at the end.
 The format for the output is:

  `<row 1> <row 2> <row 3> ... <row n>\n`